jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Brawl/Block.md

 in a boxe match).

-Can't be used against any weapon, unless the arms are given an amrour capable to complelety block the attack; for example, a character arm might be stuck to an iron rod; in this case, the character can use __block__ against i.e. a sword or a mace.
+Can't be used against any weapon, unless the arms are given an amrour capable to completely block the attack; for example, a character arm might be stuck to an iron rod; in this case, the character can use __block__ against i.e. a sword or a mace.